ethereum-optimism/monitorism/op-monitorism/liveness_expiration/README.md

 # Liveness expiration Monitoring

 This Liveness expiration module is a monitoring dedicated for the safes of the Optimism network.
-Ensuring that owners that operates the safes or any important actions are still actives enough.
+Ensuring that owners that operates the safes and performs any important actions are still actives enough.

 ![ab27497cea05fbd51b7b1c2ecde5bc69307ac0f27349f6bba4f3f21423116071](https://github.com/ethereum-optimism/monitorism/assets/23560242/af7a7e29-fff5-4df3-82f0-94c2f28fde84)